ricardohsd/typecaster/README.md

 end
 ```

 You can parse a collection with values.
 This collection can be any object that responds to `[]`.
 (Hash and ActiveRecord objects are more common).
+Each record in the collection will be a instance of the parser object.
 See:
 ```ruby
 module StringTypecaster
   def self.call(value, options)